top of page

 South-facing arrays typically:

-• Receive the most consistent sunlight throughout the year
+• Receive the most consistent sunlight throughout the year.

-• Perform strongly during midday, when solar irradiance peaks
+• Perform strongly during midday, when solar irradiance peaks.

-• Deliver the highest annual energy yield
+• Deliver the highest annual energy yield.

 For this reason, south-facing roofs are often prioritised where feasible.